Destinations Greece The Ionian Islands

 Lefkada · west coast

-Lefkada's most photographed beach — pale-cliff backdrop, turquoise water, a 100-step staircase down.
-Open and accessible; arrive before 11 a.m. or after 5 p.m. or you'll join the day-bus crowd.
-Egremni, the famous neighbour, is currently boat-only (Feb 2026 storm damage to the stairs).
+Lefkada's most photographed beach: pale-cliff backdrop, turquoise water, a 100-step staircase down.
+Open and accessible; arrive before 11 a.m. or after 5 p.m., or you'll join the day-bus crowd.
+Egremni, the famous neighbour, is boat-only for now (Feb 2026 storm damage to the stairs).

 Free · pre-11 a.m.